rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Fixed critter_mod_skill script function taking a negative amount value as a positive
 >Fixed a crash when calling use_obj/use_obj_on_obj without using set_self in global scripts
 >Fixed pickup_obj, drop_obj, and use_obj script functions not working properly in some cases
->Fixed TimeLimit=-3 not returning the correct year, and removed the setting value -2 (Now it works the same as -3)
+>Fixed TimeLimit=-3 not returning the correct year, and removed the setting value of -2 (Now it works the same as -3)
 >Fixed the mouse cursor lag on the world map when WorldMapFPSPatch is enabled
 >Fixed issues with the game speed tweak.
 Now the game speed will be temporarily set to normal speed when in the inventory or dialogue, and it doesn't affect the endgame slideshow
 >Fixed and improved the functionality of UseFileSystemOverride and fs_* script functions